wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 </details>

-## Assigning subscriptions to Azure AD groups]
+## Assigning subscriptions to Azure AD groups
 Assigning licences to groups is performed by creating an "assignLicense" group relationship.

-This uses the [New-WTAzureADGroupRelationship][function-new], which you can access on my GitHub, I've covered this under the [Azure AD groups post here][assign].
+This uses the [New-WTAzureADGroupRelationship][function-new] function, which you can access on my GitHub.

+[For more information, see the Azure AD group relationship post here][assign]

 [function-getsub]: https://github.com/wesley-trust/GraphAPI/blob/main/Public/AzureAD/Subscriptions/Get-WTAzureADSubscription.ps1
 [function-getsubdep]: https://github.com/wesley-trust/GraphAPI/blob/main/Public/AzureAD/Subscriptions/Get-WTAzureADSubscriptionDependency.ps1